kashmir96/osoappliance/content/directory/appliance-parts-suppliers/jumia.md

  alt: 'Logo for Jumia the Appliance Parts Suppliers from Nigeria'
 ---

-Jumia is an Appliance Parts Suppliers from Nigeria.
+# Jumia is an Appliance Parts Supplier from Nigeria.

 This company offers a range of Appliance Parts to individuals and businesses located in Nigeria.